STOP PAIN; RESTORE FUN

 Athletic Physical Therapy offers a wide variety of the latest and best physical therapy treatments.
 Our individualized programs are based on research that has proven which treatments are the most effective for a specific condition.

-Massage or Soft Tissue Mobilization is a hands-on technique delivered by the physical therapist to the inured area of your body.
+Massage or Soft Tissue Mobilization is a hands-on technique delivered by the physical therapist to the injured area of your body.
 This physical therapy treatment helps to decrease pain, improve circulation, and decrease muscle tension.
 There are many massage techniques including myofascial release, active tissue release, and trigger point therapeutic massage.

 Joint mobilization is a specific physical therapy treatment technique whereby the physical therapist passively (the patient is relaxed) moves the joints of your body in specific directions.
 The purpose of this physical therapy treatment is to decrease pain and improve and restore joint mobility.